 Tax season is officially underway, and individuals are preparing their financial records to get tax returns ready.
 While 529 plans are relatively low-maintenance savings vehicles, there are times when account activity will need to be included on your tax return.
 Here are some factors to consider --- and to discuss with a tax professional--- when preparing your tax return:

-If you had a withdrawal from your Virginia529 account(s) during 2020, a 1099-Q form was issued for tax purposes.
-If a withdrawal was made payable to an account owner, a 1099-Q was mailed to the account owner and is available online at Virginia529.com.
+If you had a withdrawal from your Virginia529 account(s) during 2021, a 1099-Q form was issued for tax purposes.
+If a withdrawal was made payable to an account owner, a 1099-Q will be mailed to the account owner and is available online at Virginia529.com.
 Simply log in to your account, locate the “View My Account” tab, and select “Tax Information (1099-Q Form)” from the dropdown menu.

 If a withdrawal was made directly to the student beneficiary, to a K-12 school or eligible educational institution, the student will receive the Form 1099-Q in the mail.
-Students also can set up their own login ID at Virginia529.com to view their 1099-Q online.
+Students can log in to their Virginia529 account to review a digital copy or create a login ID if they do not already have account access.
+It's important to note that the account owner will not be able to view this document.

 Reporting 1099-Q Amounts on Your Tax Return

-Virginia529 is required to report withdrawals to the IRS with Form 1099-Q. Qualified higher education expenses include tuition, fees, books, computers and related technology, and some room and board costs for students attending an eligible educational institution, such as a college or university.
+Virginia529 is required to report withdrawals to the IRS with Form 1099-Q. Qualified education expenses include tuition, fees, books, computers and related technology, and some room and board costs for students attending an eligible college or university.

 Families can also take a tax-free withdrawal to pay for tuition expenses at private, public and religious elementary and high schools.
 This amount is limited to $10,000 per year, per student.

-If the withdrawal(s) taken from your account did not exceed the total amount of your 2020 qualified higher education expenses incurred, you should not need to report the withdrawal(s) on your tax return.
-If, however, the withdrawal(s) exceeded your total 2020 qualified higher education expenses, consult a tax professional for more information as you may have income tax consequences.
+If the withdrawal(s) taken on your account did not exceed the total amount of 2021 qualified higher education expenses incurred, you should not need to report the withdrawal(s) on your tax return.
+If, however, the withdrawal(s) exceeded your total qualified higher education expenses, consult a tax professional for more information as you may have income tax consequences.

 Reporting Contributions on Your Tax Return